OLC-Bioinformatics/redmine-docs/docs/analysis/cardrgi.md

 #### Example

-For an example CARDRGI, see [issue 28111](https://redmine.biodiversity.agr.gc.ca/issues/28111).
+For an example using CARDRGI, see [issue 28111](https://redmine.biodiversity.agr.gc.ca/issues/28111).
 The zip file has been attached to this request as an example (the ftp links expire after approx. 2 weeks).
 Please note that 2017-SEQ-0054 is an isolate sequence, not actually a metagenome.

 #### Interpreting Results